 If the goal of your website has changed, or if you’re just putting together the plan for your business, it’s hard to differentiate and figure out what you need on your website & what you could do without.

 Is your website mobile responsive?

 Are you communicating efficiently to your audience?

 Who can you ask to give you a little feedback on your website?

 - Your website users.
 We touched on this one above, but don’t forget the power of their opinion.
 They’re the ones that are using the website.

 - A web professional.
 Who knows the web better than a professional in the industry?
 Web designers & developers like me work, breathe, obsess and focus on web elements, best practices, and increasing conversions.
 Our entire industry is created….to help you.

 The only true way to improve your website is to nail down the problem areas.

 I want you to get the most out of your website.
-It’s your biggest business assets & your best employee.
+It’s your biggest business asset & your best employee.
 Your website runs 24/7, 365, even when you’re sleeping.

 Getting a website audit can make sure that your website is performing like it should.
 It can address problem areas that you didn’t even know existed….like site speed, poor SEO practices, broken links, large images, bad usability & confusing functionality.